Southeast Portland ADU

 – Is the ADU going to be detached, in the basement, over the garage, a converted garage, or attached to the existing structure?

 – Interaction between the two spaces; privacy, sound and safety

 Do you have questions about building an ADU on your property?
 Neil Kelly’s design-build experts can help you find the answers.
 Get in touch with us today!

-Eight years into his Neil Kelly experience, Chad Ruhoff knows a thing or two about the home improvement world.
+Since starting at Neil Kelly in 2009, Chad Ruhoff knows a thing or two about the home improvement world.
 He’s a Certified Master Builder and has also been certified by the Building Performance Institute.
 Having built over 250 homes in Oregon, he has cultivated a design team that cares about their craft, their clients and their coworkers.
 From guiding energy efficiency installations to overseeing complex construction projects, solving problems comes naturally to Chad.
 His community also benefits from his work ethic: he’s served as president of both the Lane County Home Builders’ Association and the Home Performance Guild of Oregon.
 A soccer fanatic, Chad plays, coaches and watches soccer.